-If the client's needs are beyond the scope of the services provided by the service provider or the client's informal support network, an appropriate referral to another level of care is made.
-Documentation of referral and outcome of the referral is present in the client's primary record.
-Percentage of clients referred to another level of care have documentation of referral outcome in the client's primary record.
-Discharge The agency and client will collaborate on a discharge plan once objectives have been met.
-Percentage of clients with documented evidence of the reason for discharge in the client's primary record.
-Services are no longer needed Services needed are outside the scope of respite care Client is deceased The client has moved out of the area Unacceptable client behaviors The client has not attended or received respite care per agency policy and procedure
+62 Policy Clarification Notice #16-02: Eligible Individuals and Allowable Uses of Funds.
+Respite Care.
+Page 24 client's informal support network, an appropriate referral to another level of care is made.
+Percentage of clients referred to another level of care have documentation of referral outcome in the client's primary Documentation of referral and outcome of the record. referral is present in the client's primary record.
+Discharge Percentage of clients with documented Once objectives have been met, the agency and client will collaborate on a discharge plan. evidence of the reason for discharge in the client's primary record.
+Reasons for discharge may include: Services are no longer needed.
+Services needed are outside the scope of respite care Client is deceased The client has moved out of the area Unacceptable client behaviors The client has not attended or received respite care per agency policy and procedure.